 As a result, the number of falls on the medical-surgical units has been reduced by 134 percent* in the past five years.

 This healthcare collaborative of Massachusetts hospitals, nursing leaders and home care agencies provide transparent quality and safety data updated quarterly on key hospital performance issues: pressure ulcers, patient falls, heart attack and heart failure, pneumonia, surgical care, and blood clot prevention and treatment.

 Hallmark Health is committed to quality care and patient safety.
 Staff and administration are focused on promoting and maintaining an integrated culture of safety to provide the highest quality care to the patients we serve.
-We are proud that our performance meets or exceeds other hospitals in the Commonwealth and the nation in several core measures, but that there is always more to do.
+We are proud that our performance meets or exceeds other hospitals in the Commonwealth and the nation in several core measures.
+However, we know there is always more that we can do.
 We continuously work to make improvements and to achieve quality excellence.